 - 1/2 teaspoon garam masala, optional

-Start with your pesto, place pepitas in your food processor and pulse a few times until seeds are broken down fairly well.
-Add remaining ingredients and blend until well combined and fairly smooth, stopping to scrap down the sides as needed.
+Pesto: Place pepitas in your food processor and pulse a few times until seeds are broken down fairly well.
+Add remaining ingredients and blend until well combined and fairly smooth, stopping to scrape down the sides as needed.
 Add water, 1 tablespoon at a time, to thin if needed (no need to add more oil unless you want).
 Taste for flavor and season to taste.
 Set aside.

 Use almonds in place of pepitas if needed.
 I used raw pepitas instead of toasting them.For the garam marsla, if pairing this with regular pasta I would leave it out.
 It pairs well with the freshness of the carrot & zucchini ribbons.
 Also, I found that it tasted fine with almond parmesan.
 But like I said earlier, I can eat some really unusual combinations.
 If you feel like experimenting, try it out…if in doubt, skip it.